 Liquefied Natural Gas

-The New York State Department of Environmental Conservation (DEC) is proposing to adopt 6 NYCRR Part 570 to implement a permitting program for the siting and construction of Liquefied Natural Gas (LNG) facilities.
-These regulations will promulgate criteria for the siting of these facilities and the form and content of permit applications.
-As required by Environmental Conservation Law (ECL) Article 23, Title 17 (the LNG statute), environmental safety permits must be obtained from DEC before construction of an LNG facility in New York State (the State).
-This rulemaking will establish a program that addresses the renewed interest in locating LNG facilities (particularly heavy-duty truck fueling facilities) in the State, and allow the siting, construction, and operation of such facilities.
-Part 570 will also address the transportation of LNG and the statutory requirement that intrastate transportation only occur along approved routes.
+This revised rulemaking is proposed by the New York State Department of Environmental Conservation (DEC) to adopt 6 NYCRR Part 570, to implement requirements for the safe siting and operation of Liquefied Natural Gas (LNG) facilities and transportation of LNG under Environmental Conservation Law (ECL) Article 23, Title 17 (the LNG statute).
+Adoption of Part 570 would allow DEC to permit the siting, construction, and operation of LNG facilities in response to the renewed interest in locating LNG facilities (particularly heavy-duty truck fueling facilities) in New York State (the State).
+Part 570 also addresses the transportation of LNG and the statutory requirement that intrastate transportation only occur along approved routes.

 1. Statutory Authority

-ECL Section 1-0101 declares a policy of the State to conserve, improve and protect its natural resources and environment and to control water, land and air pollution in order to enhance the health, safety and welfare of the people and their overall economic and social well being.
-ECL Section 3-0301 empowers DEC to coordinate and develop programs to carry out the environmental policy of the State set forth in Section 1-0101.
-Among other things, section 3-0301 specifically empowers DEC to adopt such regulations as may be necessary to effectuate that environmental policy.
-A permitting program for LNG facilities will further the objectives of these sections by providing a means to appropriately site LNG facilities in locations that encourage the best usage of land and minimize the risk of potential environmental and safety impacts.
-Further, the proposed rules will address the transportation of LNG within the State.
+ECL section 1-0101 declares a policy of the State to conserve, improve and protect its natural resources and environment and to prevent, abate and control water, land and air pollution in order to enhance the health, safety and welfare of the people and their overall economic and social well being.
+ECL section 3-0301 empowers DEC to adopt regulations as may be necessary to effectuate that environmental policy.
+ECL section 23-1709 requires DEC to adopt regulations for the safe siting and operation of LNG facilities.
+Various sections of the LNG statute specify the requirements for implementation of an LNG program in the State.

 2. Legislative Objectives